Saint-Domingue: Slavery in Saint-Domingue

-Planters took care to treat slaves well in the beginning of their time on the plantation, and they slowly integrated slaves into the plantation's labor system.
-On each plantation there was a black commander who supervised the other slaves on behalf of the planter, and the planter made sure not to favor one African ethnic group over others.

-Most slaves who came to Saint-Domingue worked in fields or shops; younger slaves often became household servants, and old slaves were employed as surveillants.
+Most slaves who came to Saint-Domingue worked in fields or shops; younger slaves could become household servants, and old slaves were employed as surveillants.
 Some slaves became skilled workmen, and they received privileges such as better food, the ability to go into town, and liberté des savanes (savannah liberty), a sort of freedom with certain rules.
 Slaves were considered to be valuable property, and slaves were attended by doctors who gave medical care when they were sick.

 Here is a description of how the liberté des savanes (savannah liberty) Creole custom worked:

 To regularize slavery, in 1685 Louis XIV had enacted the Code Noir, which accorded certain rights to slaves and responsibilities to the master, who was obliged to feed, clothe and provide for the general well-being of his slaves.

 The Code Noir also conferred affranchis (ex-slaves) full citizenship and gave complete civil equality with other French subjects.
 Saint Domingue's Code Noir never outlawed interracial marriage, nor did it limit the amount of property a free person could give to affranchis.
-Dominican Creoles of color and affranchis used the colonial courts to protect their property and sue white St. Dominicans.
+Creoles of color and affranchis used the colonial courts to protect their property and sue whites in the colony.

 The Code Noir sanctioned corporal punishment but had provisions intended to regulate the administration of punishments.

 Sugar plantations

 Some sugar planters, bent on earning high sugar yields, worked their slaves very hard.
 Costs to start a sugar cane plantation were very high, compared to every other plantation type, often causing the proprietor of the sugar plantation to go into deep debt.
 Despite a rural police, due to Saint-Domingue's rough terrain and isolation away from French administration, the Code Noir's protections were sometimes ignored on remote sugar plantations.
 Justin Girod-Chantrans, a famous contemporary French traveler and naturalist of the time noted one such sugar plantation:

+Work in the fields was often difficult, and life expectancy was low.
+Some owners deep in debt concluded that it was more economically profitable to work their slaves to death and import replacements than to provide their slaves with adequate food, clothing and medical care.
+Some 5–10 percent of slaves died every year, from disease and overworking, and even more when epidemics of disease swept through the colony.
+In fact, deaths were outpacing births.
+The population of the colony only remained constant due to the constant influx of enslaved people.
+A majority of slaves only lived for a few years after their arrival.